Author: Manjusha Nambiar

 The future perfect tense Form: will /shall + have + past participle form of the verb Affirmative I shall/will have written.
 She will have written.
 You will have written.
 Negative I shall/will not have...

 Adverbs of frequency tell us how often something happens.
-Examples are: often, never, always, sometimes, generally, usually, seldom, rarely, ever, hardly ever, frequently etc. Adverbs of frequency are usually placed: a) before the principal verb b) After...
+Examples are: often, never, always, sometimes, generally, usually, seldom, rarely, ever, hardly ever, frequently etc. Adverbs of frequency usually go after the auxiliary verb and before the main...

 For As A Preposition